paccagnell900/ML_Engineering_Capstone/README.md

 The application of NLP and Text Classification which will be used in this project is referring to a Kaggle competition held in 2017-2018, the [“Toxic Comment Classification Challenge”](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

+The project proposal submitted with the previous project is [here](https://review.udacity.com/#!/reviews/3203822)

 ## Installation

 There are two main Jupyther Notebbok that have been used: